biglotteryfund/blf-alpha/docs/application-forms/README.md

 ## How applications work

 -   Applications require an account on our website.
 -   A pending application must be completed within **3 months**.
-We send a reminder email **30 days**, **7 days** and **1 day** before the application expires after which the pending application is deleted.
+We send a reminder email **30 days**, **7 days** and **1 day** before the application expires after which we delete the pending application.
 People can unsubscribe from these emails on a per-application basis.
+-   People have **two hours** to complete each page before being logged out.
+From the time they first load a page the have two hours before we automatically log them out for security reasons.
+Each time they take an action on the page, eg. typing or clicking something, we reset the timer, but there is no activicty for two hours they’ll be logged out.
 -   We don't limit the number of pending applications in progress at any one time.

 ## Apply for funding under £10,000